-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery E-visits Please see the E-visits section of the Medical Benefits Chart for more information and Chapter 12 for a definition of E-visit. \$0 copayment for each E-visit.
-This service is not covered out-of-network. ✓ Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) \$0 copayment for each Medicarecovered visit.
-20% coinsurance for each Medicarecovered visit.
-Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$20 copayment for each Medicare-covered visit. \$20 copayment for each Medicarecovered visit.
+Somiage that are severed for you What you must pay when you get these services What you must pay when you get these services Out-of-Network Services that are covered for you In-Network Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery • E-visits Please see the E-visits section of the Medical Benefits Chart for more information and Chapter 12 for a definition of E-visit. \$0 copayment for each E-visit.
+This service is not covered out-of- network. √ • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) \$0 copayment for each Medicare- covered visit.
+20% coinsurance for each Medicare- covered visit.
+Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$30 copayment for each Medicare- covered visit. \$30 copayment for each Medicare- covered visit.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Post-discharge medication reconciliation Medication reconciliation is an important part of post-discharge care if you take prescription medications.
-We offer post-discharge medication reconciliation given by a pharmacist after discharge from an inpatient facility.
-They will review discharge instructions and medications with you to make sure you understand.
-They will also coordinate your discharge medications with the medications you were taking before your inpatient stay. \$0 copayment for post-discharge medication reconciliation.
-This service is not covered out-of-network. ✓ Prostate cancer screening exams For men aged 50 and older, covered services include the following - once every 12 months: • Digital rectal exam • Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual digital rectal exam and PSA test.
-20% coinsurance for an annual Medicare-covered digital rectal exam.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Prostate cancer screening exams For men aged 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual digital rectal exam and PSA test.
+20% coinsurance for an annual Medicare- covered digital rectal exam.
 There is no coinsurance, copayment, or deductible for an annual PSA test.
 Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic 10% coinsurance for Medicare-covered prosthetic and orthotic devices, including repair and/or replacement.
-10% coinsurance for Medicare-covered supplies.
+Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+Also includes some coverage following cataract removal or cataract surgery - refer to "Vision Care" later in this section for more detail.
 20% coinsurance for Medicare-covered prosthetic and orthotic devices, including repair and/or replacement.
 20% coinsurance for Medicare-covered supplies.
+20% coinsurance for Medicare-covered prosthetic and orthotic devices, including repair and/or replacement.
+20% coinsurance for Medicare-covered supplies.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from \$20 copayment for each Medicare- covered visit.
+20% coinsurance for each Medicare- covered visit.